 (And some people keep their removed OEM jacks and install them in different spots under the frame to provide even more points of stabilization in addition to the new jacks in the 4 corners.)

-Scissor Jack Drill Adapter
+Good Accessory — Scissor Jack Drill Adapter

 Want to save some time and energy? (get a drill adapter)

+If you don’t want to use the hand crank to raise and lower your RV’s scissor jacks you could invest in a drill bit adapter like this one.
 It is a 3/4″ socket on a shaft that you can use with your cordless drill.
 (I’ve read that using a drill like this may void the warranty on some scissor jacks…just something to keep in mind if you’re concerned about this.)

 Many RV scissor jacks have this 3/4″ bolt…but some have a T-slots.
 Here is a link to a T-slot drill adapter on Amazon.

-3) RV Stabilizing Jack Stands
+3) RV Stabilizing Jack Stands (Camco)

 These aluminum jack stands by Camco are intended to help stabilize your RV.

-They can adjust from 11-inches to 17-inches, but some reviewers on Amazon noted that they work best when they aren’t extended very high.
 So you’ll want to bring some wooden blocks to put under these, or buy pads for this purpose.
-(And Camco also makes little pads to put under the stabilizing jacks.)

 Note: these are not for supporting the full weight of your RV while working under it…they are only meant to be used to help stabilize your RV in addition to the load-bearing of the wheels.
 (I.e. they aren’t like a car jack stand.)

-4) Electronic Stabilizing Jack from Lippert
+4) Electronic RV Stabilizing Jack from Lippert

-What is this?
+What is this RV stabilizer?

 With the flick of switch this electronic jack will automatically stabilize your trailer – even on uneven surfaces because each leg moves independently.